Video format notes

 mplayer -vo null -nosound -speed 100.0 -lavdopts vstats input.avi

-(Without -speed it seems to play at the video rate, though, and there's probably a way around that better than a -speed that it probably won't reach)
+(Without -speed it seems to play at the video rate, and there's probably a way around that better than a -speed that it probably won't reach)

 Some notes on aspect ratio

 Display Aspect Ratio (DAR) means "this ought to be shown at this ratio".
 Example: 16:9.
 This is information that some files can store to tell the player to do so (or that standards can imply for all files of a type).

 DAR matters allows more arbitrary aspect ratio in the actual pixel dimensions - for example, SVCDs are 480x480 (NTSC) or 480x576 (PAL/SECAM) -- but store content meant for 4:3 or 16:9 display.
 Which is one way to store more vertical than horizontal detail.
 SVCD players will rescale this to some resolution that has the proper aspect ratio at play time (usually just fitting it in the largest non-cropping size for the given TV resolution(verify)).

 This works because MPEG can store aspect ration information, so hardware players and most software players listen to and use it.
 Not all (software) players understand it in MPEG4 files yet, though.

 AVI (and any content stored in it, including MPEG4) does not support it -- but the opendml extension that does allow it is now fairly commonly used.
 Not all players know about opendml, though most that matter do.

 When encoding, the best choice depends on what you want to play things on.
 The most compatible way is rescaling so that square pixels would play correctly.
 However, this usually means smallish resolution changes which can look like mild blurs .

 See also Video#Frame_rate.2C_analog_TV_format.2C_and_related for basic notes on frame rate.

 References like 480i and 720p became more commonly used in the era commonly known as HD (now), partly just because it's brief and accurate.